gem/oq-engine/doc/adv-manual/event_based.rst

 ---------------------------------------------------

+Since version 3.12 the engine recognizes a flag ``collect_rlzs`` in the risk configuration file.
+When the flag is set to true, then the hazard realizations are collected together *when computing the risk results* and considered as one.

+Setting ``collect_rlzs=true`` is
-Since version 3.12 the engine recognizes a flag ``collect_rlzs`` in the risk configuration file, which by default is false.
-When the flag is set to true, then the hazard realizations are collected together when computing the risk results and considered as one.
-This is possible only when the weights of the realizations are all equal, otherwise, the engine raises an error.
-Collecting the realizations makes the calculation of the losses and the loss curves much faster and more memory efficient.
+possible only when the weights of the realizations are all equal, otherwise, the engine raises an error.
+Collecting the realizations makes the calculation of the average losses and loss curves much faster and more memory efficient.
 It is the recommended way to proceed when you are interested only in mean results.
+When you have a large exposure and many realizations (say 5 million assets and 1000 realizations, as it is the case for Chile) setting ``collect_rlzs=true`` can make possible a calculation that otherwise would run out of memory.

 Note 1: when using sampling, ``collect_rlzs`` is implicitly set to ``True``, so if you want to export the individual results per